jimmycgz/4-Jenkins-Pipeline-as-code/README.md

 # Jenkins-Pipeline-as-code
-#Borrowed code from below repo
+#The original code was borrowed from below repo
 https://github.com/harniman/mobile-deposit-api

 # Steps to build Pipeline as Code in Jenkins